kebaldwi/ansible_lab_v1/MDTGuide.md

 ![json](./images/grafana-cpu-2.png?raw=true "Import JSON")

 In this page, you will define the magic.
 We have data source as "InfluxDB".
-That's the data source grafana queries against.
+That's the data source Grafana queries against.
 Down below you have flux query section.
 This is where you write your database query.
 The language used in influxDB 2.x is called Flux.
 It used to be SQL query in 1.x version.
 2.x switches to Flux language which is even more powerful and flexible query language designed for time series database.
 The top statement means query from bucket (database) called "telemetry".
 Second statement states the time range to display the data.
 These are default variables fed by panel time range selection.
 Third line is how we define the data. "filter" function (fn) is a way to select the interested data based on the conditions defined.
 In this example, measurement name is "cpu". field name is "five_seconds", and tag name is a variable called "Device" which is determined by the device drop down menu in the top left corner of the panel.
 These conditions must be met for specific data we are interested.
 You can use flux language to write more complex queries.
 Other panels in this lab have more complex queries.
 Feel free to tour around.
 If you like to learn more about flux, please go to their [official tutorial](https://docs.influxdata.com/influxdb/cloud/query-data/get-started/).
 There are many good examples.

-This is all we like you to examine inside grafana dashboard but feel free to take a look how the panel is setup.
+This is all we like you to examine inside Grafana dashboard but feel free to take a look how the panel is setup.
 Personally I really like the flowcharting plugin.
 It can make the topology much more dynamic.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#